 • July 23rd 10:00am until 6:00pm for 11th and 12th grade students

 For your convenience, you may complete registration documentation online, print and bring to school at time of registration.
 This process is required of all

 new students or those re-enrolling.

-NOTE: These forms are only used to print your information after you type it.
-You cannot save the information in the form.
+NOTE: These forms are only used to fill-in and print your information.

 To help ensure that schools and students are well prepared for the first day of school, parents are encouraged to register their child or children as soon as possible.

 Doing so helps our schools and teachers be equipped and ready to make each student's first day pleasant and productive.

 Children who are five years old by September 1st are eligible to enter kindergarten that school year.
 Parents of younger children can find resources through

 the Kennedy Early Childhood Center, please call 601-684-2889.

 - Families living outside the McComb School District may apply to enroll their child(ren) on a tuition basis.
 Please contact Rosetta Barnes 601-684-8777 ext.
 21 for enrollment